Toyota Dyna vs Hino Dutro Singapore Guide

 1. Don't Guess the Price—Get Live Quotes

-Online list prices can be outdated within days.
-Always get current quotes that factor in market conditions.
-As of December 2025, Category C (Goods Vehicles) COE premium is approximately $76,500, but this fluctuates bi-weekly and can swing by $10,000-$30,000 between bidding exercises.
+As of January 2026, Category C (Goods Vehicles) COE premium fluctuates bi-weekly and can swing by $10,000-$30,000 between bidding exercises.

 Check official LTA COE bidding results: LTA COE Results